-AIRTUG[®] Assembly & Operating Instructions MODELS: EL8-S & EL8-H
+AIRTUG[®] Assembly & Operating Instructions MODELS: EL3-S & EL3-H

-Airtug, Inc. is not responsible for aircraft damage sustained when proper clearance is not maintained by the operator between the tug and the aircraft and the surroundings.
+Airtug, LLC is not responsible for aircraft damage sustained when proper clearance is not maintained between the tug and the aircraft and the surroundings.

 Tug Operation: There is an On/Off switch at the top of the handle.
 Flip the switch to "On" when ready to use the tug.
 Leave the switch in the "Off" position between use.
-The thumb throttle operates the transaxle.
-The transaxle provides smooth, variable control of the tug speed.
-In tight quarters in and around the hangar, the tug can be operated very slowly offering greater safety when moving your aircraft.
-Always smooth out the transition and have a little momentum when approaching the hangar door seal or weather edge when returning the aircraft to the hangar.
-It is recommended to use a ramp or step for any lips greater than 1/4".
-When tugging the aircraft an extended distance, it is easiest and safest to face forward with the tug and aircraft behind you.
-As a safety precaution, always return the toggle switch at the top of the handle to the "Off" position when leaving the tug momentarily or between each use to lock the transaxle.
+The twist grip control handle operates the hydrostatic transaxle.
+Rotating the grip handle changes the displacement of the transmission pump, which determines the transaxle output speed.
+Rotating the grip handle slightly (forward or reverse) results in a creeper (very slow) tug speed with maximum torque being applied to the drive wheels.
+Full grip handle rotation (forward or reverse) results in maximum tug speed and minimum torque.
+The hydrostatic transaxle provides smooth, variable control of the tug speed.
+In tight quarters, in and around the hangar, the tug can be operated very slowly offering greater safety when moving your aircraft.
+Moving an aircraft on an incline requires the greatest amount of torgue and should be done at slower speeds.
+Always have a little momentum and smooth out the transition when approaching the hangar door seal or weather edge when returning the aircraft to the hangar.
+When tugging the aircraft an extended distance, it is easiest and safest to face forward with the tug and aircraft behind you while controlling the tug speed with the twist grip handle.
+The twist grip control is spring loaded to return to the brake position.
+While in the brake position, the power train is locked and the tug will not move allowing the operator to safely walk away to check wingtip and tail clearances.
+As an additional safety precaution, always return the toggle switch at the top of the handle to the "Off" position when leaving the tug momentarily or between each use.
+Hydraulic braking is effected by gradually rotating the grip towards the brake position, but not any faster than necessary.
+While moving the aircraft on a downgrade, the tug will only move as fast as the operator allows.

-Caution: Braking too abruptly from a higher speed can seriously damage the differential ring gear.
+Caution: Braking too abruptly from a higher speed with a heavy aircraft attached can seriously damage the differential ring gear.
 This is considered abuse and will not be covered by the transaxle warranty.

 Aircraft Loading: Position the Airtug up to the the aircraft nose wheel with the ramp centered on the wheel and stop.
-Place the strut strap or optional "J" hook (purchased separately) around the nose gear strut, connect to the winch hook and with the winch, pull/winch the aircraft onto the tug until the tire hits the backstop (or chock accessory for aircraft with a nose wheel fairing).
+Place the strut strap or optional "J" hook (purchased separately) around the nose gear strut, connect to the winch hook and with the winch pull the aircraft onto the tug until the tire hits the backstop or chock accessory for aircraft with a nose wheel fairing.
 Make sure the winch is in the locked position prior to moving the tug.